kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 ### Preparation

-* Your abstract and annotated bibliography are due this week.
-You may have come across readings in your research for this that would make good topics for a blog entry, why not post a blog entry on something you read while preparing your abstract?
+* You may have come across readings in your research for this that would make good topics for a blog entry, why not post a blog entry on something you read?
+- Consider meeting with me in office hours this week or next week before ILW.
+Email me or at least bring with you a prospectus of your essay and a preliminary bibliography in terms of primary and secondary sources.
+In the prospectus, just one paragraph, write an abstract of your essay as if it was already written and include a sentence on what it argued, and why you think your contribution is original and interesting.

 ### Required Reading